 President Scott thanked the employers for their time and for sharing the impacts of their work relationship.
 He likened the continuous rise in healthcare costs to rust, always present but with varying degrees each year.
 He said the Board has been actively examining various aspects of its benefits design, such as deductibles and copays, in collaboration with health plans.
-He assured the employer representatives that their concerns are central to the Board's efforts, with Director Yant and the Health Service System staff working closely with them to provide insights into anticipated changes or challenges.
+He assured the employer representatives that their concerns are central to the Board's efforts.
+President Scott said Director Yant and the Health Service System staff will continue to work closely with the employers to provide insights advance notice on anticipated major changes or challenges whenever possible.
 President Scott emphasized that the employer representatives' concerns remain a priority for the Board, promising to stay focused on addressing them.

-Executive Director Yant expressed gratitude for the opportunity to collaborate directly with each department during the presentation.
+Executive Director Yant expressed gratitude for the opportunity to collaborate directly with each department during the preparation for their presentations.
 She emphasized the importance of engagement and hoped for closer collaboration as we advance, particularly on a policy level.
 Executive Director Yant acknowledged the strong day-to-day operational relationships and encouraged continued collaboration on policy issues.
-She then challenged the health plans present to strive for improvements across the board, aiming for cost containment below the line.
+She then challenged the health plans present to strive for improvements across the board.
 Executive Director Yant highlighted the shared struggle among employers to recruit and retain quality staff while providing affordable benefits, stressing the need to address the rising costs that have become unsustainable.